JannisX11/blockbench.net/content/docs/plugin.md

 	}
 });
 ```

 * `title: String` Plugin title as shown in the store in Blockbench
 * `author: String` Author name or names
 * `description: String` Plugin description for the store in Blockbench
-* `about: String` Longer Plugin description or instructions, can be unfolded in the store.
-Supports Markdown
 * `icon: String` Blockbench icon string, see [Blockbench#icons](blockbench#icons)
 * `tags: String Array` Plugin tags that will be displayed in the store.
 You can have up to 3.
 Plugins specifically designed for Minecraft must one of the following tags: 'Minecraft', 'Minecraft: Java Edition', or 'Minecraft: Bedrock Edition'.
 * `version: String` Version number for your plugin using [semver](https://semver.org)